uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 After we make our change, we'll need to get it committed to our local repository and then to the remote repository.

-Commit messages should be should and descriptive.
-It's also better to make smaller, frequent commits then larger, fewer ones.
+Commit messages should be short and descriptive.
+It's also better to make smaller, frequent commits (that are related!) than larger, fewer ones.

 A good rule of thumb is that if you can't summarize your changes in a fairly short sentence, you should break stuff into separate commits.